Patryk-Buczkowski/my_shop_front/README.md

-Do not finish yet https://patryk-buczkowski.github.io/my_shop_front/
+Do not finish yet/ mobile version first https://patryk-buczkowski.github.io/my_shop_front/
 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.